Instagram / Gumroad / Email

 The list is growing

 Yet I’m trying to shed the thought I’m doing it all wrong and the effort is rather pointless – there are so many premade patches for Surge XT already, who would even take a look at the newer bunch.
 To hell with that, anyway.
-While making these patches I’ve actually learnt a thing or two,
+While making these patches I’ve actually learnt a thing or two, and reproduced some sounds I was looking for.
+Worth the effort.

 Read more →